dina3e/ant_helloworld/README.md

 java -jar build/jar/HelloWorld.jar
 ```

-###Anitfying the build process
+###Antifying the build process

 After finishing the java-only step we have to think about our build process.
 We have to compile our code, otherwise we couldn't start the program.
 Oh - "start" - yes, we could provide a target for that.
-Weshould package our application.
+We should package our application.
 Now it's only one class - but if you want to provide a download, no one would download several hundreds files ... (think about a complex Swing GUI - so let us create a jar file.
 A startable jar file would be nice ...
 And it's a good practise to have a "clean" target, which deletes all the generated stuff.
 Many failures could be solved just by a "clean build".

 By default Ant uses build.xml as the name for a buildfile, so our .\build.xml would be:
 ```